-Pokémon Organized Play Tournament Rules

-Rev: September 1, 2013
+Pokémon Organized Play Tournament Rules Rev: September 1, 2014

-Prize cards must be on the opposite side of the play space from that player's deck and discard pile.

-- A player's Lost Zone should be located directly above his or her Prize cards and should be neatly stacked to ensure that it does not interfere with any other cards in play. - Any Reference cards must be stacked above a player's Lost Zone. - Keep all Energy cards aligned in the same direction under the Pokémon in play, and make sure each card is visible at all times. - Make sure Benched Pokémon are separated far enough apart from each other and from Active Pokémon that it's clear which Pokémon have cards attached to them. - Attach Pokémon Tool cards to Pokémon that they are being played on and discard them as directed by the card text. - Put Stadium cards between both players' Active Pokémon so that the card is visible to all players. - Arrange damage counters primarily over the picture of a card so as not to obstruct the view of the card text.
+- Each player may only have one discard pile, though certain cards in the discard pile may be rotated slightly so as to make them more visible. - Prize cards must be spaced out in a way that ensures that both players and the tournament staff can see at a glance how many Prize cards each player has remaining.
+Prize cards must be on the opposite side of the play space from that player's deck and discard pile. - A player's Lost Zone should be located directly above his or her Prize cards and should be neatly stacked to ensure that it does not interfere with any other cards in play. - Any Reference cards must be stacked above a player's Lost Zone. - Keep all Energy cards aligned in the same direction under the Pokémon in play, and make sure each card is visible at all times. - Make sure Benched Pokémon are separated far enough apart from each other and from Active Pokémon that it's clear which Pokémon have cards attached to them. - Attach Pokémon Tool cards to Pokémon that they are being played on and discard them as directed by the card text. - Put Stadium cards between both players' Active Pokémon so that the card is visible to all players. - Arrange damage counters primarily over the picture of a card so as not to obstruct the view of the card text.